petemihaylov/ai-monitoring/README.md

    * Index: 4
 With the sample input, the expected output is an array with unique integers and an index of 4 as shown in the sample output.

-## Case description (main part)
+## Case description

-The current state of our product involves a front-end written in Angular and a back-end consisting of 9 microservices.
-These 9 microservices form the back-end and together support the deployment, logging, monitoring and several other important functionalities.
+The current state of our product involves a front-end written in Angular and a back-end consisting of multiple microservices written in TypeScript.
+These microservices form the back-end and together support the deployment, logging, monitoring and several other important functionalities.
 However, the product owner has decided that its time to start developing a new functionality, namely extensive monitoring of the current machine learning models in production.
 The plan is to set-up a new microservice with the following functionalities:

 1. Retrieving a list of all the logs.
 2. Retrieving a list of all the logs for a specific model.